wdawson/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 ------------------ | ------------
 `self`             | Specifies the URL of the current page of results `next`             | Specifies the URL of the immediate next page of results.
-`prev`             | Specifies the URL of the immediate previous page of results.

-**Note**: The 'prev' link relation type is implemented only for the authentication API.
-It isn't included with the user and application APIs.

 When you first make an API call and get a cursor-paged list of objects, the end of the list will be the point at which you do not receive another `next` link value with the response.
 This holds true for all but two cases: